kaaproject/kaa/doc/Glossary/index.md

 ## Avro UI form

 A GUI component in Admin UI that allows the user to either create Kaa schemas or enter corresponding data records, in both cases without using the Avro/JSON syntax.
-Refer toAvro UI forms for more information.
+Refer to Avro UI forms for more information.

 ## Application Token